 Enjoy the morning and early afternoon at leisure, exploring Montreal’s rich and engaging culture on your own.
 Perhaps you’ll visit the Museum of Contemporary Arts in the Place des Arts.
 Browse the shops in the historic Bonsecours Market.
 Or enjoy a relaxing stroll along the riverfront of Vieux Montreal.

 Tonight, enjoy a festive Farewell Dinner at your hotel to celebrate the discoveries you’ve made during your adventure.

-Transfer to the Montréal airport for your flight home, or continue on with our optional post-trip extension to Ottawa, Canada’s sophisticated capital.
+Transfer to the Montréal airport for your flight home.

 Please Note: Ocean cruising is not the same experience as river cruising; as such, you may experience fluctuating tides and weather patterns that may involve some rocking of your vessel.
 Itineraries will include all activities as planned except in extreme cases that can’t be controlled by your shipboard crew.
 Day-by-day itineraries are preliminary and therefore subject to change.
 If changes occur while on tour, you will be notified by your Cruise Director or regional expert.